Team2530/Documentation/docs/wiki/the-shrieking-eel.md

 The time of flight camera was featured in a facebook post by FIRST Updates Now:

 <iframe src="https://www.facebook.com/plugins/video.php?height=476&href=https%3A%2F%2Fwww.facebook.com%2Freel%2F664317249562039%2F&show_text=false&width=267&t=0" width="267" height="476" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share" allowFullScreen="true"></iframe>

+!!! todo "TODO: Show a video that more accurately depicts the depth camera"

+    The First updates now clip doesn't actually show the depth camera aim correction in action (although they did record it), so we should add something to demonstrate it.

 #### 360 Camera